anto18671/pytorch-training-script/README.md

 All the essential packages for data processing, model definition, training, and visualization are imported.

 ### 2. **EMA (Exponential Moving Average) Class**
-A utility class that assists in maintaining an exponential moving average of model parameters.
+A utility class to assist in maintaining an exponential moving average of model parameters.
 This is particularly beneficial for validation.

 ### 3. **Utility Function**
 - `count_parameters`: A function to return the count of trainable parameters in a given model.